 (See also Overview of Bacterial Skin Infections Overview of Bacterial Skin Infections The skin provides a remarkably good barrier against bacterial infections.
 Although many bacteria come in contact with or reside on the skin, they are normally unable to establish an infection... read more .)

 Erythrasma affects mostly adults, especially those with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more and those living in hot and humid climates.

-Erythrasma is most common in the foot, where it causes scaling, cracking, and breakdown of the skin between the 4th and 5th toes.
+Erythrasma is most common in the foot, where it causes scaling, cracking, and breakdown of the skin between the last two toes.
 This infection is also common in the groin, where it causes irregularly shaped pink or brown patches and fine scaling especially where the thighs touch the scrotum (in men).
-The armpits, skinfolds under the breasts or on the abdomen, and the area between the vaginal opening and the anus (perineum) are prone to this infection, particularly among people with diabetes and among obese middle-aged women.
+The armpits, skinfolds under the breasts or on the abdomen, and the area just in front of the anus (perineum) are prone to this infection, particularly among people with diabetes and among obese middle-aged women.
 In some people, the infection spreads to the torso and anal area.

 Although erythrasma may be confused with a fungal infection, doctors can easily diagnose erythrasma because skin infected with Corynebacterium glows coral-red under an ultraviolet light.